 SHOULD I BE FLOSSING?

 Yes.
-The ADA and your dentists in Ahwatukee recommend that everyone in Ahwatukee floss in order to prevent tooth decay and gum disease.
+The ADA and your dentists recommend that everyone floss in order to prevent tooth decay and gum disease.
 Even if you have restorations, such as crowns or veneers, good oral hygiene is essential for prolonging their use and maintaining your oral health.